LucyLiu-UCSB/LucyLiu-UCSB.github.io/_posts/2019-12-05-Some-useful-operations-in-MySQL-easy-level.md

   date_modified: 2019-12-17 16:08:25 -0800
 ---

 I am practicing some SQL question to prepare for 2020 summer intership interviews.
-I learned some useful operations beyound the basic `SELECT`, `FROM`, `WHERE`, `GROUP BY` and `HAVING`.
+I learned some useful operations beyond the basic `SELECT`, `FROM`, `WHERE`, `GROUP BY` and `HAVING`.

 ## Some useful DATE operations